Square Sun

-With its selvedge signed by the artist, no. EX-A.
+With its ribbon signed by the artist, No. EX-A.

 Circa 1965.

-"Square Sun" (an oxymoron) also illustrates Matégot's style in the mid-1960s, where shadows and light clash: from the upper right part of the tapestry, the radiant colors disperse the darkness concentrically.
+“Square Sun” (an oxymoron) also illustrates Matégot's style in the mid-60s, where shadows and lights clash: from the upper right part of the tapestry, the radiant colors disperse the darkness in a concentric manner.

 Patrick Favardin, Mathieu Matégot, Editions Norma, 2014